 Ignoring the water balance and muscle vs. fat thing, this is still incorrect and here’s why: the equation isn’t static.
 It changes.
 Sometimes considerably.
 And this makes predicted and actual changes in body mass different.

 When you lose weight, BMR/RMR goes down.
-Some of this is simply due to reduced body weight (a smaller body burns less calories) but there is also an adaptive component due to changes in hormones like leptin, insulin, nervous system output and thyroid hormones (this topic is discussed in detail in both The Rapid Fat Loss Handbook and A Guide to Flexible Dieting).
+Some of this is simply due to reduced body weight (a smaller body burns less calories) but there is also an adaptive component due to changes in hormones like leptin, insulin, nervous system output and thyroid hormones (this topic is discussed in detail in several of my books.
 This lessens the actual deficit that is being created because the previously estimated maintenance value is no longer correct (to keep losing fat at anywhere near the same rate, calories have to be reduced further to take this reduction into account).

 The Thermic effect of food is related directly to the amount of food that you’re eating.
 Now, TEF is usually rough-estimated at 10% of total food intake (this is just an average value for average diets).
 But that means that if you reduce food intake by 500 cal/day, you will be burning 50 cal/day less via TEF.
 Your previous maintenance of 2500 has already been reduced to 2450 cal/day.
 So the assumption of a static 2500 cal/day maintenance is already made invalid simply by the act of reducing food intake (albeit slightly).

 Ok, you say, what if I add exercise instead?
 Well, some research has found that (and this usually happens in older people) excessive amounts of activity burned during exercise causes people to move around less later in the day.
 For example, say you put yourself through 500 calories of hard activity but, due to fatigue, you sit on the couch more later that night, burning 300 calories less than you expended before training.